Skip to main content

 Outcomes

-A degree from any school in the UC or Cal State system typically has a significant effect on students’ lives—making them more employable and boosting their earnings.
+A degree from any school in the UC or Cal State systems typically has a significant effect on students’ lives—making them more employable and even boosting their earnings.

 UC System Student Outcomes

 Generally, a degree from a UC school has a profoundly positive outcome on a student’s future.
-Recipients of a bachelor’s degree from a UC school earn, on average, roughly $67,000 six years after graduation, which is more than the median income of bachelor’s degree recipients both in California and nationally.
+Recipients of a bachelor’s degree from a UC school earn, on average, roughly $79,000 six years after graduation, which is more than the median income of bachelor’s degree recipients in California.
 UC bachelor’s degree recipients also outpace their peers in home ownership—eight years after graduation, 27% of UC graduates own a home compared to just 14% of similarly aged individuals nationally.

 A UC education also plays an important role in students moving up the socioeconomic ladder.
 Most UC Pell Grant recipients go on to outearn their parents within five years and most first-generation UC students will do so within seven years.
 One in three UC students who entered a UC school in the lowest 20% of income will move into the top 20% of income as an adult.

-All of the UC schools rank highly on the website Payscale’s list of best-value colleges, particularly for in-state students.
-Notable rankings include:
+All of the UC schools generally rank highly popular lists of best-value colleges.

-Approximately 75% of the 2 million living UC alumni live and work in California.
+Finally, over 70% of the 2 million UC alumni live and work in California.

 Cal State Student Outcomes